QuenumGerald/veripay-API/README.md

 5. Open a Pull Request

 ## License

+This project is **proprietary**.
+All rights reserved.

+Unauthorized copying, distribution, or use of any part of this codebase is strictly prohibited without explicit written permission from the author.

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.